YuanHuang86/first-repository/README.md

 This project requires a computer and internet.

-## This is the new branche
+## This is the new branch
-The branches contains more details as assigned.
+The branch contains more details as assigned.